jconorgrogan/Informational-Constructivism/README.md

 ### Invitation to Reviewers

 > Does the argument for Finite States based on the structural/operational problems of Absolute Nothing and Absolute Everything for finite systems (under the Finite Capacity assumption) seem logically sound?
 Is the explanation and role of the Operational Limit (arising from noise and necessary simplification, Lemma 4 implied) clear and convincing?
 Are the derivations of Label Reuse (Pigeonhole), Irreversibility (Non-injectivity), and its Consequences from dynamics on Finite States convincing?
-Does the derivation of the Structure Dynamic (driven by Persistence, Saturation, and cost optimization) as the necessary behavior of persistent systems hold?
+Does the derivation of the Structure Dynamic (driven by Persistence, Saturation, and cost optimization, interpreted as enabling stable self-reference) as the necessary behavior of persistent systems hold?
 Are the core concepts clear?
 Are the base assumptions (Analysis possible, Finite Capacity, Stable Carrier, Persistence) adequately transparent?
 Feedback is welcomed on logical soundness, assumption transparency, conceptual economy, and clarity.

 ---